lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15---my-learnings-from-coding-interviews.md

 socialImage: /media/coding-interviews.png
 draft: false
 date: 2021-05-15T16:06:33.185Z
-description: In this post, I share some tips about cracking coding interviews and add my experiences to it.
+description: As a software engineer, you explore different career opportunities, wants to work with great teams.
+In order to land at a job, you need to crack the interviews.
+In this post, I go in depth of coding interviews and explain how to crack them.
 category: coding interviews
 tags:
   - coding